 This non-apology often manifests itself in the words, “I’m sorry you feel that way.”

-At Kona Impact, we take three approaches to unsatisfied clients: 1) genuine apology, 2) non-apology apology with how-to-avoid-in-the-future discussion, and 3) a we’re-not-the-right-provider-for-you statement.
+At Kona Impact, we take three approaches to unsatisfied clients: 1) genuine apology, 2) non-apology apology with a how-to-avoid-in-the-future discussion, and 3) a we’re-not-the-right-provider-for-you statement.

 When we screw up, we admit it.
 Simple.
 If it is our fault, we will admit our mistake, offer a solution and try to avoid the same thing in the future.
-We never try to make our mistake a cost for the client.
+We never try to make our mistake a cost to the client.
 If we print something with a mistake that is our doing, we reprint, expedite the turnaround time as much as possible and offer a genuine apology.

-When we experience a client that’s not happy because something takes longer than he or she would like, we offer the non-apology apology: “I’m sorry you are unsatisfied with our turnaround time.”
-After that, we go one step further and give the client some ideas how she or he can avoid last-minute stress in the future.
+When we experience a client that’s not happy because something takes longer than he or she would like, we offer a non-apology apology: “I’m sorry you are unsatisfied with our turnaround time.”
+After that, we go one step further and give the client some ideas on how she or he can avoid last-minute stress in the future.
 We’ll talk about turnaround times, give some guidelines and suggest ways to make sure the client can get his or her work done by the time he needs it.
 While we want to dissipate the frustration, we also want to educate and help our clients not encounter the same issues again.

 The third thing we do when we have an unsatisfied customer is to help them find a more suitable provider for them, or in extreme cases, we explicitly “fire” them.
 Not all clients are a good fit for us, and we’re not a good fit for all our clients.
 We had a client a few months ago who seemed to want unlimited revisions on a business card at our expense.
 We can deal with that, but when the client became verbally aggressive and demanding, we decided this was someone who is not a good fit for us.
 We fired him.